 The contract will typically be passed back and forth between the buyer and seller multiple times during the negotiation process.
 Red flags for property sellers include flaws in the contract as well as slow responses and delays on the buyer’s end.
 These two factors alone or together might make the selling process more challenging and drawn out.

-In addition, an unworkable or less-than-optimal closing timeline can be a red flag for home sellers in Riverside.
+In addition, an unworkable or less-than-optimal closing timeline can be a red flag for home sellers in San Bernardino.

 You should, industry experts say, “Think about the best time to go to the negotiating table.
 Particularly if you’ve lived in the house you’re selling for a time, moving out requires a lot of labour.
 To that end, you’ll want to be sure that the offer you select has a closing date that meets your requirements.
 Everything is based on timing.
 Many sellers want a quick closing, but some need more time to move.
 If the timing is better for them in that instance, even a reduced sale price offer can be more appealing.”